This text is translated into Russian by google automatic human level neural machine.

 In the Russian Far East, Chinese entrepreneurs are becoming very few.
 Basically, these are those who in the previous period invested in shopping centers or restaurants.
 Their incomes are not so high, but they are there.
 Accordingly, as long as there are businessmen.
 But there are three new groups.

-The first - the most famous and discussed - "Chinese farmers", the keepers of "Chinese greenhouses."
-Emerging hysteria in the region over the fact that "the Chinese have bought up all the land", that they are allocated land to the detriment of local residents, draws close attention to them.
-In reality, many of these farmers, indeed, do not particularly complicate themselves with legalty, as long as this possibility remains (and it remains).
-In a short-term lease, a piece of land is taken from a former collective farm shareholder or from a lucky owner of a "Far Eastern hectare".
-Organized from easily dismantled greenhouse designs, China sowing material is issued from China.
-And so - the nearest city is supplied with vegetables, which can be sold in the markets and in shops quite legal Russian self-employed or small businessmen.
-In the presence of the slightest danger on the part of the inspectors, the greenhouses disappear, as if by magic.
-At the same time, it should be noted that the initiators and interested participants are more often the Russian land owners.
+The first - the most famous and discussed - "Chinese farmers", the owners of "Chinese greenhouses".
+The hysteria that is now emerging in the region about the fact that "the Chinese have bought up all the land", that they are being allocated land plots to the detriment of local residents, draws close attention to them.
+In reality, many of these farmers do not really bother with legality as long as the opportunity remains (and it remains).
+A short-term lease is taken from a former collective farm shareholder or from the lucky owner of a "Far Eastern hectare".
+A greenhouse is organized from easily collapsible structures, seed is discharged from China.
+And now - the nearest town is supplied with vegetables, which can be traded in markets and shops by quite legal Russian self-employed or small entrepreneurs.
+In the presence of the slightest danger from the inspectors, the greenhouses disappear as if by magic.
+At the same time, we note that the initiators and interested participants here are more often the Russian land owners.

 But even in the version of completely legal farming, in no case is it about capturing something.
 Typically, this is a long-term lease in those areas where there is a trade turnover of land holdings, or the allocation of land by local authorities on similar terms.
 A variant of the joint venture is also possible, where the Russian representative takes the relations with the authorities, and the Chinese partner - lending, logistics, sales, and sometimes labor resources.
 True, these farmers are oriented to the Chinese market, where products from Russia are considered more environmentally friendly.
 Despite the fact that it is difficult to name the terms of competition here (take at least the Chinese loan for 3-5% and its Russian equivalent for 18%), it is the profitability of the Russian authorities and a lot of entrepreneurs of Chinese tenants that makes it possible for them to operate.
 Taxes are paid, there is an opportunity for a connected business, etc.

-But if the Chinese tenants, say, in the EAO or in the Amur region did not emerge at all yesterday, then the Chinese tourists, or rather their mass character, became a true innovation in the region.
-According to official data, the region is visiting today to 180 000 Chinese tourists per year.
-At the same time, Minvostokrazvitiya expects their growth to 1 million visits.
-If in previous years, Russian tourists went shopping in the border towns of China, today the situation has changed.
+But if Chinese tenants, say, in the Jewish Autonomous Region or in the Amur Region did not appear at all yesterday, then Chinese tourists, more precisely, their mass character, have become a real innovation in the region.
+According to official figures, the region is visited today by up to 180 Chinese tourists a year.
+At the same time, the Ministry for the Development of the Russian Far East expects their growth to 000 million visits.
+If in previous years Russian tourists went shopping in the border towns of China, today the situation has changed.
 The work of the PRC government to improve the living standards of its citizens has yielded results.
-And now the "rich Chinese" from the borderland go to Russia.
+And now the “rich Chinese” from the Borderlands are going to Russia.

 Of course, the motivation for visiting a northern neighbor can be very different.
 People are different.
 Someone goes to admire the beauty of the Far Eastern nature, take part in hunting or fishing.
 But the vast majority of tourists from neighboring countries go to shopping.
 Many things, often produced in China, are now much cheaper in Russia.
 Massively, gold and articles of precious stones, expensive clothes and some types of office equipment are bought up, and much more.